Economic and Political Overview

 Executive Power

-The President of the Republic is the Head of State.
-The President is elected for five years by universal, free, direct and secret suffrage, and by an absolute majority of the votes cast.
-The President creates general policies in regard to national security, international relations, and defence.
-He sees to the regular functioning of the constitutional public authorities and ensures the continuity of the State.
+The President of the Republic is the Head of State, elected for a five-year term through universal, free, direct, and secret suffrage, with an absolute majority of votes required.
+The President sets the general policies for national security, foreign relations, and defense, ensures the proper functioning of constitutional authorities, and maintains the continuity of the State.
 The President is limited to a four-term mandate.
-The President nominates the Prime Minister, who is the Head of Government.
-The Prime Minister is normally selected from the members of the party or electoral coalition that obtained the highest number of seats in the parliamentary elections.
-The Prime Minister appoints the ministers and Secretaries of State; however, the Ministers of Foreign Affairs and Defence are designated with the accord of the President.
+The President also nominates the Prime Minister, typically from the party or coalition with the most parliamentary seats, though this was subject to change after the 2022 constitutional reforms.
+The Prime Minister then appoints ministers, although the Ministers of Foreign Affairs and Defense must be appointed with the President's agreement.

 Legislative Power